infernojs/inferno/README.md

 ## Help testing v4!
 Inferno is shipping the next major version soon.
 You can help testing it by trying it out!
 All packages are published under "next" npm tag.
-In this release we are trying to focus on increasing performance of previous slow code paths. `inferno-server` performance has been boosted up to 10times depending on the workload.

-JSX users will also see performance benefit when static nodes are used.
-You no longer need to add `$NoNormalize` flag on those nodes.
-It's done automatically in compilation time.

 `npm i inferno@next`